Cristi Hegranes is the CEO of Global Press and the Publisher of Global Press Journal.

 Previously, she had a successful career as a journalist for Village Voice Media in New York and San Francisco.
 She has a Master’s degree in journalism from New York University and a Bachelor’s degree from Loyola Marymount University in Los Angeles.
 Cristi served as a fellow-in-residence at the Poynter Institute in St. Petersburg, Florida and has taught courses in entrepreneurship and journalism at San Francisco State University and California State University.
 Cristi was the Social Entrepreneur-in-Residence at the Haas Center for Public Service at Stanford University in 2017.

-Cristi lives in Washington D.C. with her mischievous English Bulldog, Louise.
+Cristi lives in Washington D.C. with her son Henry and their mischievous English Bulldog, Louise.